Fire Safety Tips for the Holidays

 Candle Safety

 Being extra cautious around open flames is extremely important during the holiday season.
-With the majority of candle-related fires occur during the month of December, fire prevention measures are crucial when handling, lighting, or placing candles.
+With the majority of candle-related fires occurring during the month of December, fire prevention measures are crucial when handling, lighting, or placing candles.
 Here’s our favorite tips from the NFPA on practicing candle safety during the holidays.

 Be sure to place all candles in a sturdy candle holder.
 For handheld candles, avoid transferring from one person to another and remain aware of the flame’s movement at all times.